TylerK4Brown/AI-Privacy-Policy-Helper/README.md

 # Setup
 If you're setting up this application for the first time, navigate to the [Modelfiles directory](./Modelfiles/) and read the README.md to get started!

+If you'd like to see the ideal usage of this application, read the [HowToUse.md](./HowToUse.md) markdown file.

 ## Problem Domain: *The Privacy Policy*
 Privacy policies are, simply put, important.
 - Companies stay legally compliant by disclosing necessary privacy information to the user.